Explore Azure Storage

 -

 Select Next: Advanced > and view the advanced configuration options.
 In particular, note that this is where you can enable hierarchical namespace to support Azure Data Lake Storage Gen2.
-Leave this option unselected (you’ll enable it later), and then select Next: Networking > to view the networking options for your storage account.
+Leave the Enable hierarchical namespace option cleared (you’ll enable it later), and then select Next: Networking > to view the networking options for your storage account.

 -